1. Students are expected to obey all local, state, and federal laws governing the possession, use, and distribution of alcohol.

 Dangerous and Disruptive Activities

-The following activities are some which have been deemed dangerous/disruptive, and are prohibited in residential facilities:
+The following activities are deemed dangerous/disruptive, and are prohibited in residential facilities:

 2. Climbing from windows